 I hear you, lawyers can be expensive.
 Important to realize, many music industry support networks like Music Pool in Berlin offer very affordable lawyer consultation.

-As ever, rather spend some extra cash on a good lawyer then loosing money with a bad contract!
+As ever, rather spend some extra cash on a good lawyer then losing money with a bad contract!